dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

     * JSON_RPC API
     * curl

-#### Deploying a contract using JSON_RPC {#deploying-contract}
+#### Deploying a contract -- via -- JSON_RPC {#deploying-contract}

-This section includes a demonstration of how to deploy a contract using only the RPC interface.
-There are alternative routes to deploying contracts where this complexity is abstracted away—for example, using libraries built on top of the RPC interface such as [web3.js](https://web3js.readthedocs.io/) and [web3.py](https://github.com/ethereum/web3.py).
-These abstractions are generally easier to understand and less error-prone, but it is still helpful to understand what is happening under the hood.
+* TODO: This section includes a demonstration of how to deploy a contract using only the RPC interface
+* There are alternative routes to deploying contracts where this complexity is abstracted away—for example, using libraries built on top of the RPC interface such as [web3.js](https://web3js.readthedocs.io/) and [web3.py](https://github.com/ethereum/web3.py)
+* These abstractions are generally easier to understand and less error-prone, but it is still helpful to understand what is happening under the hood.

-The following is a straightforward smart contract called `Multiply7` that will be deployed using the JSON-RPC interface to an Ethereum node.
-This tutorial assumes the reader is already running a Geth node.
-More information on nodes and clients is available [here](/developers/docs/nodes-and-clients/run-a-node).
-Please refer to individual [client](/developers/docs/nodes-and-clients/) documentation to see how to start the HTTP JSON-RPC for non-Geth clients.
-Most clients default to serving on `localhost:8545`.
+The following is a straightforward smart contract called `Multiply7` that will be deployed using the JSON-RPC interface to an Ethereum node
+* This tutorial assumes the reader is already running a Geth node
+* More information on nodes and clients is available [here](/developers/docs/nodes-and-clients/run-a-node)
+* Please refer to individual [client](/developers/docs/nodes-and-clients/) documentation to see how to start the HTTP JSON-RPC for non-Geth clients
+* Most clients default to serving on `localhost:8545`.

 ```javascript
 contract Multiply7 {